joshwyatt/classes/markdown/shared_properties.md

 console.log(aFunction.one); // 1
 ```

-When functions are defined, they are automatically given a property called `prototype`, which is simply an object containing a single property `constructor`, which is a reference to the function that the `prototype` object belongs to.
+**When functions are defined, they are automatically given a property with the name `prototype`, which is simply an object containing a single property `constructor`, which is a reference to the function that the `prototype` object is a property on.**

+:speak_no_evil: Read the following code block out loud, being sure to explain why each expression logs what it does:

 ```javascript
 function aFunction() {